Predicting Events in MOBA Games: Prediction, Attribution, and Evaluation: Experiments

 We conduct experiments on the dataset mentioned above.
 We set 5,000 games from the dataset as the validation set and another 5,000 games as the testing set.
 The rest 40,278 games are the training set.

-The sequence-length $l$ of the sequential input $\bm{X} = [\bm{x}^{t-l+1}, \ldots, \bm{x}^t]^T$ is $5$.
-For ``Tyrant'', ``kill'', and ``be-kill'' tasks, we choose the input data at $S$ seconds-intervals before the events' happening time, where $S \in \{5, 10, 15, 20\}$.
+The sequence-length $l$ of the sequential input $\bm{X} = [\bm{x}^{t-l+1}, \ldots, \bm{x}^t]^T$ is $5$.\footnote{Prior experiments showed that using data with sequence length longer than 5 did not bring evident improvement to the accuracy.} For ``Tyrant'', ``kill'', and ``be-kill'' tasks, we choose the input data at $S$ seconds-intervals before the events' happening time, where $S \in \{1, 5, 10, 15, 20\}$.
 For ``win'' task, we choose the input data every $60$ seconds from the beginning of each game.
 We also assess the accuracy of the ``win'' task at different game-times, ranging from 40.0-seconds (the beginning of the games) to 20.0-minutes.
+The accuracy of the ``win'' tasks is accessed averagely (with respect to the predictions at different game-times) and separately.